DestinationsAccommodationExperiencesGuidesCruises

 Mary Shelley, creator of Frankenstein

-week after the famous night at the Villa Diodati, Byron and Shelley were on a boating holiday.
+A week after the famous night at the Villa Diodati, Byron and Shelley were on a boating holiday.
 (Mary stayed in Geneva, working on the first draft of Frankenstein.)
 The poets wanted to commune with the spirit of their literary idol, Rousseau, by visiting all the lakeside locations featured in his novel Julie.
-Their itinerary included Lausanne, Vevey, Clarens (now a Montreux suburb) and one of the most spectacular landmarks of the Lake Geneva shoreline, the more than 900-year-old Château de Chillon
+Their itinerary included Lausanne, Vevey, Clarens (now a Montreux suburb) and one of the most spectacular landmarks of the Lake Geneva shoreline, the more than 900-year-old Château de Chillon.

 Our visit to Chillon was a double pilgrimage, befitting the multilayered nature of literary tourism at Lake Geneva.
 Byron’s visit in 1816 produced a haunting poem, The Prisoner of Chillon, about the 16th-century political activist cleric François Bonivard, imprisoned in the castle for six years by the Duke of Savoy.
 Some 60 years after Byron (1878), American novelist Henry James found inspiration in the act of literary tourism itself, making a Byron-themed visit to Chillon a pivotal episode in his best-selling novel Daisy Miller.
 Whereas in Byron’s poem, Bonivard is literally a captive in a dungeon, in James’s story Daisy is a free spirit imprisoned by social convention.
 I wanted to see the castle that had inspired both these visions.